 Attached is the presentation from tonight’s Bible study.

-If you have time, please read Acts 9:1-9 (Saul’s Conversion) and answer the following questions:
+Next, please read Acts 9:26-31 and answer these questions:

-Thanks and Blessings!
+Thanks and blessings!

 Rev. Doreen Forde